 Our eligibility criteria state that you will not be eligible if you were ever employed as a firefighter, participated in training exercises using Aqueous Film-Forming Foam Concentrates (AFFF), or worked in industrial facilities that used PFAS chemicals in the manufacturing process, they are unable to participate in this study.

-This is because firefighting carries the risk of exposure to PFAS through AFFF and some types of personal protective equipment.
+Firefighting carries the risk of exposure to PFAS through AFFF and some types of personal protective equipment.
 Since we are gathering data on drinking water as the main exposure, firefighters who are active, former, or retired cannot be eligible.
 This applies to career, paid-on-call, and volunteer firefighters.
 If you are interested in participating in research, please check out the options below.

 Even though firefighters cannot take part in CO SCOPE, or the PFAS Multi-Site Study, we think it is important to share information about research and activities going on at the CDC's National Institutes of Occupational Safety and Health (NIOSH) and beyond.